Trust4AI/GENIE/README.md

 ## Trust4AI Executor Component

-The Trust4AI executor component is designed to to facilitate the deployment and execution of language models.
+The Trust4AI executor component is designed to facilitate the deployment and execution of language models.
 Integration options include a Docker image that launches a REST API with interactive documentation, simplifying its use and integration into various systems.
 This component is part of the [Trust4AI](https://trust4ai.github.io/trust4ai/) research project.

 ## Index